Ariostea and environment

 A team of Ariostea plant engineers and geologists are studying how to transform natural raw materials such as clay, feldspars, quartzes and minerals into innovative materials which are physically and chemically inert, easy to sanitise, that combine the highest technical characteristics with the natural look typical of stones and marbles as well as easy cleaning and maintenance properties.

-The strong points in environmental and qualitative terms that characterise the production of high tech marbles and stones are:
+The strong points in environmental and qualitative terms that characterise the production of marbles and stones are:

 - Use of low environmental impact raw materials.

 - Production processes with high qualitative and environmental performances.

 - Durability over time without the need for particular maintenance.